opencybersecurityalliance/data-bucket-kestrel/README.md

 ## License

 The repo is initialized with _CC-BY 4.0 License_, while the _CDLA Sharing 1.0 License_ is under voting at OCA PGB.
 The plan to shift to CDLA when it is avaliable in OCA.

+## How to Contribute

+1. Submit a PR with a description of the data and how/where it will be used.
+2. Get approval from one of the maintainers.
+3. Complete.